HewlettPackard/codar-ce/README.md

 •	Automation includes **infrastructure** provisioning, **platform software** installation or configuration, **deployment of application** on complex environment like load balancer etc.

-•	Automate the end-to-end steps of your applications deployment by integrating with various **resource providers** like **VMWare vCenter, AWS, OpenStack, Docker etc. and import the intelligence from HP OO, Chef,		Puppet and HP SA** etc. to install or configure software and deploy application.
+•	Automate the end-to-end steps of your applications deployment by integrating with various **resource providers** like **VMWare vCenter, AWS, OpenStack, Docker, etc. and import the intelligence from HP OO, Chef,		Puppet and HP SA** etc. to install or configure software and deploy application.

-•	Allows to create **blueprints/designs** using **rich graphical designer (drag & drop)**, trigger deployments using native UI or auto-deploy using **CI tool like Jenkins, Bamboo** etc. which helps for **Continuous		Deployment**.
+•	Allows to create **blueprints/designs** using **rich graphical designer (drag & drop)**, trigger deployments using native UI or auto-deploy using **CI tool like Jenkins, TFS, Bamboo** etc. which helps for **Continuous		Deployment**.

+•	Release pipeline automation help you to configure gate actions to execute operations like test suite execution using native ALM integration or suite created using third party testing tool, approval and any third party software operation invocation.

 #Advantages you get when using HPE Codar CE

 •	**Ease of automation**.
 Supports HPE OO CE which is  the native automation tool which helps the end user to automate any complex steps.
 It contains 6000+ pre-created automated operations and workflows which can be		leveraged to automate the installation of software and deployment application from day1.

-•	**Integration with third party products** like **vCenter, AWS, OpenStack, Docker, Chef, Puppet and Mesosphere** etc. SDK to integrate with home grown products or any third party products
+•	**Integration with third party products** like **vCenter, AWS, OpenStack, Docker Engine, Docker UCP, Docker Cloud, Chef, Puppet and Mesosphere** etc. SDK to integrate with home grown products or any third party products

-•	**20+ integration with HP Software products like HPE Sitescope, HPE Application Lifecycle Management HPE Helion Development Platform, HPE Stackato, HPE Oneview etc.**
+•	**20+ integration with HP Software products like HPE Sitescope, HPE Application Lifecycle Management, HPE Stackato, HPE Oneview etc.**

 •	Build **Cloud Agnostic blueprints** to deploy the application across different cloud vendor